alttch/bma-info/roboplc/config.rst

 * The program must be always compiled as a single binary file.

 * The program is always started as root.
-It is highly recommended either to keep field-bus either fully isolated (preferred) or drop process privileges at some point.
+It is highly recommended either keeping field-bus fully isolated (preferred) or dropping process privileges at some point.

 Logging